new0288a/PackGen_auto_installation/README.md

 Specify core id to be used for each port.
 If this var is not defined, (Number of port * 2 + 1) will be included in order.
 Please make sure the total num of core is enough for all port using.
 Each port consume two core.
 ```
 numa_list:
-	- "0" #The first one is resurved for master core.
+	- "0" #The first one is reserved for master core.
 	- "1"
 	- "3" #core 1 and 3 will be configured on my_default.cfg for port0 using (like this "[1:3].0")
 	- "4"